 This is one of those dishes that I can make with complete confidence as I made it already 100 times before.
 It's great for a dinner party or for the Holiday table.
 It can easily feed a crowd and it takes less than 30 minutes to make it!

-The Chestnut Champignon mushroom is just as common as the white one although is not so commonly used.
+The Cremini mushroom, or Chestnut Champignon, is just as common as the white one although is not so commonly used.
 From the moment I tasted it for the first time, I immediately revalued it and I use it much more often since.
 They have a light brown layer outside and has a nutty flavor that goes perfectly with pasta.
 The flavor is more intense and aromatic than the common Champignon, which makes it the star of the dish.

-If you cannot find Cremini mushrooms in your area you can of course use the classic Champignon.
+If you cannot find Cremini in your area you can, of course, use the classic Champignon or any other mushroom of your choice.

 Creamy Mushroom Pasta